Is Your Property Storm-Ready? Tree Liability in Ireland

 The situation is different if you had no notice of a defect and a structurally sound tree came down in an exceptionally severe storm.
 In that scenario, you have a much stronger defence.
 But you need evidence to support it, including inspection records.

-A professional tree survey is your single most important protection against liability.
-It documents the condition of every tree on your property, identifies any that are hazardous, and recommends action.
+A professional commercial tree risk assessment is your single most important protection against liability.
+It documents the condition of every tree on your property, identifies hazards, and gives you a written record that demonstrates you met your duty of care It documents the condition of every tree on your property, identifies any that are hazardous, and recommends action.

 If you commission a survey, act on the recommendations, and keep records, you demonstrate that you took reasonable steps.
 If a tree then fails in a storm, you have evidence that you met your duty of care.
 Without a survey, you have nothing.